What Does Range Mean In A Car?

 Car Range

-Of course, the remaining fuel range is affected by your car’s average fuel efficiency.
-The worse the fuel efficiency, the more gasoline or diesel you’re using to cover the same distance.
+Of course, the remaining fuel range is influenced by your car’s average fuel consumption.
+The lower the fuel efficiency, the more gasoline or diesel you’re using to cover the same distance.
 Thus, the car’s range decreases.

 The following factors will adversely affect your fuel economy, whether you’re driving a gasoline, diesel, electric, or hybrid car.